karan/HackerNewsAPI/README.md

 ## `HN`

-The class that parses the HN page, and builds up all Story objects
+The class that parses the HN page, and builds up all stories.

 #### Methods